 Where there’s so much to do in the town of Virginia Beach, you can just spend your entire vacation on the three-mile boardwalk area, swimming, sunning, and shopping.
 You can also rent bikes and surrey cruisers and ride around.
 There are many hotels along the waterfront, so you can definitely find one that is right on the beach boardwalk.

 There are also other beaches in the Virginia Beach area, if you are up for some exploring.
 These include more gentle beaches on the Chesapeake Bay, if you’d prefer that over the Atlantic Ocean.
+If you love beaches, I’d recommend trying a few of them!

 Enjoy pools and water park fun at your hotel in Virginia Beach

 Many of the hotels on the boardwalk, like the Virginia Beach Holiday Inn and Suites (where I stayed), offer fun pools with water features.
-Our resort had a standard outdoor pool, a pool with two small water slides (pictured to the left), and a lazy river, along with a kids’ club and a small movie theater.
+Our resort had a standard outdoor pool, a pool with two small water slides (pictured below), and a lazy river, along with a kids’ club and a small movie theater.
 Families can also get family suites, if you’d like to have more room.

 While I know our family would absolutely love spending time on the beach, we also always enjoy spending time at resort pools.
 It’s always nice to have options available to you.
 Many of the popular family chain hotels have locations in Virginia Beach.